Chynna Phillips

-Chynna Gilliam Phillips (born February 12, 1968) is an American singer and actress, and a member of the vocal group Wilson Phillips.
-She is the daughter of the Mamas & the Papas band members John and Michelle Phillips and half-sister of Mackenzie and Bijou Phillips.
+Chynna Gilliam Phillips (born February 12, 1968) is an American singer and actress.
+She is a member of the pop vocal trio Wilson Phillips and is the daughter of the Mamas & the Papas band members John and Michelle Phillips and half-sister of Mackenzie and Bijou Phillips.

 Early life and film work

-Phillips began her career in acting.
+Born in Los Angeles, Phillips began her career in acting.
 She appeared in films such as Some Kind of Wonderful, Caddyshack II, Say Anything and as the title character Roxanne Pulitzer in the 1989 television biographical film, Roxanne: The Prize Pulitzer.
-In 1995, she appeared as Kim MacAfee in the television movie Bye Bye Birdie.
-Phillips voiced the character of Kitty along with her husband William Baldwin as Johnny 13 in Danny Phantom episodes "13" (2004), "Lucky in Love" (2005) and "Girl's Night Out"(2007).
+In 1995, she appeared as Kim MacAfee in the television film Bye Bye Birdie.
+Phillips voiced the character of Kitty along with her husband William Baldwin as Johnny 13 in Danny Phantom.

-Phillips was a contestant on the thirteenth season of Dancing with the Stars.
+In 2011, Phillips was a contestant on the thirteenth season of Dancing with the Stars.
 Her professional partner was two-time finalist Tony Dovolani.

-Music career
+Career

-In the late 1980s, Phillips formed the trio Wilson Phillips with her childhood friends Carnie and Wendy Wilson.
+In 1989, Phillips formed the trio Wilson Phillips with her childhood friends Carnie and Wendy Wilson.
 The group released their self-titled debut album in 1990.
 The album would go on to sell eight million copies.
 The group's second album, Shadows and Light, released in 1992, was a commercial disappointment, despite being certified platinum.

 In 1995, Phillips released her debut solo album, Naked and Sacred, but failed to recapture the success she found with Wilson Phillips.
 In 2004, Wilson Phillips reunited to record their third album, California, which featured cover tunes from West Coast singers from the 1960s/70s.